Eurocc-Italy/dl_tui/README.md

 print("Done!")  # NOTE: This line will not be executed, as it is not in the `main` function!
 ```

+## Docker/Singularity

+The Docker/Singularity container must satisfy the following requirements:

+- If no executable is explicitly provided via the `--exec_command` option, the container will run the default action (equivalent to `docker/singularity run image.sif`)
+- If the user wants to run a specific executable, the `--exec_command` option can be provided, specifying the path to the executable (equivalent to `docker/singularity exec /path/to/executable image.sif`)
+- Input files will be automatically provided by the Data Lake API to the container executable based on the query matches.
+An `/input` folder will be bound to the container corresponding to the folder on the parallel filesystem where Data Lake files are stored. (**WARNING**: do NOT write to the `/input` folder, as the container will have access to _all_ the files on the Data Lake at this path).
+The executable should expect input file paths as CLI arguments (equivalent to `docker/singularity run /input/file1.png /input/file2.png /input/file3.png ...`)
+- The container should save all results that should be uploaded to the Data Lake to the `/output` folder, which will be automatically be created and bound by the Data Lake infrastructure at runtime.

 ### Input for `dl_tui_hpc`/`dl_tui_server` executables (API only)

 The input parameter of the `dl_tui_hpc` and `dl_tui_server` executables should be the path to a properly-formatted JSON document, whose content should be the following: